Scholz Gets Stinging Defeat In Parliament With Covid Jab Vote - UrduPoint

 But only 296 lawmakers voted in favour, while 378 parliamentarians cast their ballots against.

-The defeat was all the more embarrassing as the proposal was already significantly watered down to include only those above 60, a smaller group than the originally targeted adult population in general.
+"I am naturally disappointed, but the Bundestag has decided", Scholz told a press conference, adding: "I respect a democratic decision."
+The defeat was all the more embarrassing as the proposal was already significantly watered down to include only those over the age of 60, a smaller group than the originally targeted adult population in general.

 While Covid infections remain high in Germany, the push for jabs in recent weeks has lost momentum as hospitals have been far from overwhelmed.